How to Be…On 42nd Street

 To leave that feels, I guess, a little like a sell-out move.
 Like somehow by making this “adult “decision I’ll forget the little girl’s dream that got me here in the first place.
 That by abandoning the shit you face with an NYC rental and “moving on up,” it somehow means I’ll forget about the late nights spent at my desk in front of my window trying to weave together a story that would stick.

 But with keys in hand and movers booked, I’ve hours left before this place empties and I shut the door on the last four years.
 And that makes me sad.
 Over the course of a week a million memories that I thought long since archived have flooded back.
 Memories of crossing the George Washington Bridge into New York for the first time, memories of opening the door at 43rd and Queens Boulevard and wondering what the fuck I’d done, memories of friends gathering my first night here with pizza and beer, memories of being surrounded by boxes and no living room furniture because my couch didn’t fit up the stairs, memories of rent checks issued leaving me a total of $5 in my checking account for two weeks ahead but not caring because I was so happy in this equally terrific and terrible city.

-That that morning I closed the window and took a deep breath, recognizing it was time to say goodbye.
+That morning I closed the window and took a deep breath, recognizing it was time to say goodbye.
 Because just like that–overnight–my apartment went from my home to just another memory to share and story to tell.
 And that’s okay.
-Because tomorrow, by some strange twist of fate I’m headed two blocks away from where I live now.
-To 42nd Street.
+Because tomorrow, by some strange twist of fate I’m headed just two blocks away to my new home.
+On 42nd Street.